Spread the love

 Shirakawa-go is home to numerous historic sites that provide insight into the culture and history of Japan.
 The old Gassho-zukuri houses are a testament to the ingenuity of the villagers, who were able to construct homes that could withstand the harsh winter weather.
 Visitors can also explore the numerous shrines and temples that dot the village, offering a glimpse into the spiritual beliefs of the people of Shirakawa-go.

-See also Exploring the Natural Wonders of "Great Smoky Mountains National Park"
+See also Discovering the Cultural Wonders of Mexico

 Kamakura